 Federal Estate Taxes

 The Federal estate tax has applied to the transfer of property at death since 1916, as part of a unified system of transfer taxes.
 While the tax has been amended many times, the estate tax, as well as the gift tax (imposed upon transfers prior to a person's death) and generation-skipping transfer tax have never directly affected a large percentage of taxpayers.
 Under the current Federal estate tax system, individuals can transfer up to a specified amount in money and other property without incurring Federal estate tax liability.
 When property is transferred at death, it is generally the responsibility of the estate to pay any taxes due as a result of the transfer unless other arrangements for payment are made.
-Under present law, the estate of a decedent who, at death, owns assets in excess of the estate tax exemption amount ($5.45 million in 2016) must file a Federal estate tax return.
-However, only those returns that have a taxable estate above the exempt amount after deductions for expenses, debts, and bequests to a surviving spouse or charity are subject to tax at a graduated rate, up to a current maximum of 40 percent (see table below on exemption amounts and tax rates).
+Under present law, the estate of a decedent who, at death, owns assets in excess of the estate tax exemption amount ($11.18 million in 2018) must file a Federal estate tax return.
+However, only those returns that have a taxable estate above the exempt amount after deductions for expenses, debts, and bequests to a surviving spouse or charity are subject to tax at a graduated rate, up to a current maximum of 40 percent (see the table below on exemption amounts and tax rates).

 Economic Growth and Taxpayer Relief Reconciliation Act of 2001

-The Economic Growth and Taxpayer Relief Reconciliation Act of 2001 (the 2001 Act) provided estate tax relief to farmers and other small business owners.
+The Economic Growth and Taxpayer Relief Reconciliation Act of 2001 ("the 2001 Act") provided estate tax relief to farmers and other small business owners.
 The 2001 Act reduced Federal estate and gift tax rates and substantially increased the amount of property that can be transferred to the next generation free of Federal estate tax, culminating in the tax's complete repeal in 2010 (persons dying in 2010 owed no estate tax under the 2001 Act).

 In addition to repealing the estate tax, the 2001 Act changed the treatment of unrealized gains at death, effective with estate tax repeal in 2010.
 Prior to 2010, the basis, which is the value used to determine gain/loss of assets acquired from a decedent, was stepped up to the estate's fair market value at the date of death.
 This "step-up in basis" rule essentially eliminated the recognition of income on the appreciation of the property that occurred prior to the property owner's death.
 Upon repeal of the estate tax in 2010, however, the step-up in basis rule was replaced with a modified carryover of the decedent's basis, with an adjustment amount of up to $1.3 million (plus an additional $3 million for transfers to a surviving spouse).
 This change added to the compliance burden since it was necessary to determine the cost or other basis of inherited assets.
 In farming, these assets may have been held for several decades with limited documentation on their original cost or the method in which they were acquired.